-Hazard vs Risk
+Key Difference – Hazard vs Risk

-Generally, a hazard is said to be present when there is an object or a situation present which may have an adverse effect on the surrounding.
-There can be other hazards like, an explosion, leakage of toxic gas etc.
+In a precise manner, a hazard is considered to be anything that can cause harm.
+Some of the examples of hazards may include chemicals, electricity, a bully work or stress, etc. A hazard is said to be present when there is an object or a situation present that may have an adverse effect on the surrounding.
+There can be other hazards like an explosion, leakage of toxic gas etc.

-Risk can be taken as chance or a probability that harm may occur.
-There are certain situations and the circumstances and sometimes the severity of the harm is passed as a statement.
+Risk can be taken as chance or probability that harm may occur.
+There are certain situations, and the circumstances and sometimes the severity of the harm is passed as a statement.
 Risk can be considered as negligible or can be high even.
 We can see that we are surrounded by risks in our everyday lives.
 As rational beings, we are always assessing the level of risk either consciously and unconsciously.
 While we are thinking to cross a highway, how to do family care and whether to eat healthy food or not we are basically making assessment about the possible hazards involved and at the same time assess the risk associated with each action we may take.

-There is a fine line between the risk and hazard and thus you have to be very cautious when using these two words.
+There is a fine line between the risk and hazard, and thus you have to be very cautious when using these two words.
 Some experts claim that if the factors remain the same in the surrounding, the risk associated with each action is proportional to the associated hazard.
 However, in reality, the factors are never the same.
 The difference between the two words can be further highlighted by considering some examples of our daily lives.

-Potassium Dichromate falls in the category of the toxic chemicals and is used to analyze the presence of alcohol in breath.
+Potassium Dichromate falls in the category of the toxic chemicals and is used to analyze the presence of alcohol in the breath.
 The chemical is properly covered and sealed.
 Thus, the chemical is highly hazardous; the usage of this substance does not make it risky.